 Jeffrey Hayzlett, Primetime TV Host and Star of Bloomberg’s C Suite, said, “Chloe Temtchine’s story is so moving, and her talent in the face of all obstacles is nothing short of amazing.”

-Ms. Temtchine was recently featured in the Huffington Post and in the New York Post; she has performed on “Late Night with David Letterman”, she is the voice behind the national commercial celebrating the 100th anniversary of American Express, she has been featured on NY-1 news with “Where in The Truck is Chloe”, she has been on The Nate Berkus Show (NBC), on Fox News, in Fox News Health, and LA Weekly.
-Additionally, she has performed on “Fearless Music” (FOX 5), her song “Brand New Day” has been featured on “The Early Morning Show” (CNN), and she has had songs placed in various TV series and films.
+Ms. Temtchine was recently featured in the Huffington Post and in the New York Post; she has performed on “Late Night with David Letterman”; she is the voice behind the national commercial celebrating the 100th anniversary of American Express, she has been featured on NY-1 news with “Where in The Truck is Chloe”; she has been on The Nate Berkus Show (NBC), on Fox News, in Fox News Health, in LA Weekly….
+Additionally, she has performed on “Fearless Music” (FOX 5), on Hallmark's "Home & Family,” and on KTLA; her song “Brand New Day” has been featured on “The Early Morning Show” (CNN); and she has had songs placed in various TV series and films.
 Some of her songs are in French and Spanish, as she is trilingual.